baswunderlich/datafusion-controller/README.md

-Here is the updated README with an additional setup step to start the "NanoToApi.py" script:

 # Wireless Robot Controller

 This project is designed to control a robot wirelessly using an Arduino Nano.
 The robot is from Manchester Robotics, and the setup involves running a Python script on an Nvidia Jetson board and configuring the firewall to ensure the API is reachable from outside.
 The Arduino Nano is flashed with a program to send the controller data via WiFi and control the robot accordingly.